Declaration of Gifts by Civil Servants and Politicians

 Next, on the naming of individuals, Mr Dennis Tan and Mr Gerald Giam asked about the identities or details of the six individuals.
 Mr Murali Pillai and Ms Sylvia Lim asked whether other entities or persons were involved.

 As a matter of policy, CPIB does not disclose the names of individuals unless they are charged in court.
 This policy is not unique to the CPIB; law enforcement agencies in the US, UK and New Zealand have a similar approach.
-The principle underlying this policy is to avoid prejudicing that individual’s right to due process and also, avoid any presumption of guilt in the absence of any formal findings.
+The principle underlying this policy is to avoid prejudicing that individual’s right to due process and also avoid any presumption of guilt in the absence of any formal findings.

-If Members feel that hereafter this practice should be changed and that law enforcement agencies should name all individuals who were investigated, even if in the end no charges are brought, then please say so.
+If Members feel that hereafter, this practice should be changed and that law enforcement agencies should name all individuals who were investigated, even if in the end no charges are brought, then please say so.
 That would be a major change of policy.
 But please note, if Members want to change, then it cannot be only for this case.
 It must be for all future cases.
 That is something to think carefully about.
-Members will recall that, about two years ago, a question was in fact raised in this House, asking about the protections available for those whose reputations are affected by media coverage of ongoing trials of certain offences and how such reports are regulated.
+Members will recall that about two years ago, a question was in fact raised in this House, asking about the protections available for those whose reputations are affected by media coverage of ongoing trials of certain offences and how such reports are regulated.

-Dr Tan Wu Meng sought statistics on prosecutions and stern warnings and Ms Poa asked if warnings were issued in other corruption cases.
+Dr Tan Wu Meng sought statistics on prosecutions and stern warnings, and Ms Poa asked if warnings were issued in other corruption cases.
 From 2017 to 2021, CPIB has issued an average of 138 warnings annually and 139 individuals were prosecuted.
 Stern warnings are not unusual, being used in cases where there are evidential difficulties or little public interest to prosecute.

 Questions have been asked on the impact of Singapore’s zero tolerance policy on corruption and reputation.
-There is no change in Singapore’s zero tolerance policy in corruption.
+There is no change in Singapore’s zero tolerance policy on corruption.
 I have explained the reasons why no criminal proceedings have been brought in this matter.
 In having regard to the rules of evidence, CPIB and AGC are observing the basic rules for a fair and just criminal justice system.
 What can be inferred from this is that while Singapore has zero tolerance on corruption, it also strongly adheres to the rule of law.

 Mr Murali Pillai asked in what circumstances CPIB will investigate foreign bribery cases involving Singapore Citizens or companies under section 37 of the PCA.
 CPIB will investigate all cases whether they happened locally or overseas, as long as the alleged offences fall under the ambit of the PCA and the information is credible and can be pursued.
 CPIB will investigate and submit its findings and recommendations to the PP, who will then decide if there is sufficient evidence to prosecute.

 On Ms He Ting Ru and Ms Hazel Poa’s questions regarding Singapore companies being convicted of corruption abroad, the Ministry of Foreign Affairs (MFA) does not have such records and CPIB’s records do not go as far back as 1965.
-More recently, in 2015, a Singapore company, Glenn Defense Marine Asia Pte Ltd (GDMA), pleaded guilty in the USA, to bribery-related offences.
+More recently, in 2015, a Singapore company, Glenn Defense Marine Asia Pte Ltd (GDMA), pleaded guilty in the USA to bribery-related offences.
 GDMA was not prosecuted in Singapore as key evidence against the company was not available here and GDMA had been dealt with in the USA.
 However, Gursharan Kaur Sharon Rachael, the Singaporean employee of the US Navy, was prosecuted here as evidence of her corrupt conduct was available to CPIB and she pleaded guilty to those offences.

 Mr Zhulkarnain asked if we will amend the PCA to expand the powers of the CPIB to facilitate investigations outside jurisdiction.
-CPIB’s powers under the PCA allow it to investigate offences committed by Singaporeans abroad, but the investigations have to be conducted in Singapore.
+CPIB’s powers under the PCA allow it to investigate offences committed by Singaporeans abroad but the investigations have to be conducted in Singapore.
 CPIB cannot conduct investigations abroad.
 And regardless of what our law says, it is not possible for our agencies to exercise police powers in another country.
 That would not be allowed or tolerated by any other country, just like we would never allow a foreign investigative agency to exercise police powers in Singapore.

 Think of it this way – do you think Singaporeans will or should accept that a regional police force can come into Singapore and interrogate Singaporeans?